 The Artificial Intelligence Modelling Lab (AIML) engages in a range of theoretical and applied research in Artificial Intelligence (AI) and Machine Learning (ML).
-Particular areas of interest include interactive theorem proving, formal modelling and verification, machine learning and its combination with higher level symbolic reasoning, as well as its application to healthcare and other complex domains.
+Particular areas of interest include interactive theorem proving, formal modelling and verification, machine learning and its combination with higher level symbolic reasoning, as well as its application to healthcare and other complex, real-world domains.

 - Fully Funded PhD: Monitoring daily living to predict health outcomes